swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ## Motivation

-When Swift was enhanced to add support for "library evolution" mode (henceforth called "resilient" mode), the Swift project had to make a number of changes to support a movable scale between "maximally evolvable" and "maximally performant".
-This is because it is necessary for an ABI stable library to be able to add new features and API surface without breaking pre-existing compiled binaries.
-While by-and-large this was done without introducing feature mismatches between the "resilient" and default "non-resilient" language dialects, the `@frozen` attribute when applied to enumerations managed to introduce a difference.
-This difference was introduced late in the process of evolving SE-0192, and this proposal would aim to address it.
+When Swift was enhanced to add support for ABI-stable libraries that were built with "library evolution" enabled ("resilient" libraries as we call them in this proposal), the Swift language had to support these libraries vending enums that might have cases added to them in a later version.
+Swift supports exhaustive switching over cases.

-`@frozen` is a very powerful attribute.
-It can be applied to both structures and enumerations.
-It has a wide ranging number of effects, including exposing their size directly as part of the ABI and providing direct access to stored properties.
-However, on enumerations it happens to also exert effects on the behavior of switch statements.
+When binaries are compiled against a ABI-stable library they need to be able to handle the addition of a new case by that library later on, without needing to be rebuilt.

 Consider the following simple library to your favorite pizza place: